Indiana Tech assigns points to grades earned. Following are the points earned per credit as shown below.

 - The student must first address the specific grading issues with the instructor of the course.
-If the instructor is unavailable, the dean of the college (day school students) or academic coordinator (CPS/online students) will authorize an extension of time for the appeals process or will allow the student to proceed to Step 2.
+If the instructor is unavailable, the dean of the college (traditional undergraduate students) or academic coordinator (CPS students) will authorize an extension of time for the appeals process or will allow the student to proceed to Step 2.
 This step must be initiated after the course grade has been issued but within fourteen calendar days of the next session or semester start.

-- If discussion with the instructor does not resolve the problem, the student may appeal the decision of the instructor to the appropriate dean (day school students) or academic coordinator (CPS/online students) within 14 calendar days of the instructor’s decision.
-To appeal, the student will prepare a formal Course Grade Appeal packet with documentation to support his/her request.
+- If discussion with the instructor does not resolve the problem, the student may appeal the decision of the instructor to the appropriate dean (traditional undergraduate students) or academic coordinator (CPS students) within 14 calendar days of the instructor’s decision.
+To appeal, the student will prepare a formal Course Grade Appeal packet with documentation to support their request.
 The formal Course Grade Appeal packet must state the student’s name, ID, the specifics of the grading issue, and the outcome of the initial meeting with the instructor.
 The dean or academic coordinator will make a determination within 14 days of receiving the Course Grade Appeal packet.
-A letter will be provided to the student from the dean or academic coordinator, informing him/her of the decision.
+A letter will be provided to the student from the dean or academic coordinator, informing them of the decision.

-- Students may appeal the decision of the dean or academic coordinator by submitting an updated Course Grade Appeal packet to the Vice President for Academic Affairs (day school students) or the appropriate dean (CPS/online students).
-The updated Course Grade Appeal packet must include the information previously submitted to the dean or academic coordinator in Step 2, the documentation of the dean’s or academic coordinator’s decision, and any substantial new information.
+- Students may appeal the decision of the dean or academic coordinator by submitting an updated Course Grade Appeal packet to the Vice President for Academic Affairs (traditional undergraduate students) or the appropriate dean (CPS students).
+The updated Course Grade Appeal packet must include the information previously submitted to the dean or academic coordinator in Step 2, the documentation of the dean’s or academic coordinator’s decision and any substantial new information.
 The Vice President of Academic Affairs or appropriate dean will make a determination within 14 days of receiving the updated Course Grade Appeal packet.
-A letter will be provided to the student from the Vice President of Academic Affairs or the dean informing him/her of the decision.
-All appeal decisions are final with the Vice President for Academic Affairs (day school students) or appropriate dean (CPS/online students).
+A letter will be provided to the student from the Vice President of Academic Affairs or the dean informing them of the decision.
+All appeal decisions are final with the Vice President for Academic Affairs (traditional undergraduate students) or appropriate dean (CPS students).

-Note: If a student is dissatisfied with an individual grading event (such as an examination, paper, or project) he/she should meet with the instructor immediately for resolution.
+Note: If a student is dissatisfied with an individual grading event (such as an examination, paper, or project) the student should meet with the instructor immediately for resolution.
 If not resolved, the student should use individual grading events as evidence to support their request for a change in course grade.

 For more information about the grading system, please refer to the Academic Catalogs page.